MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

   - Minneapolis: `Fridays`
   - Ely: `Thursdays`

-Use the `seq()` function and the assumption that each week has 7 days to generate the survey dates for each site.
-You will want to use a new `seq()` function for each site.
+Use the `seq.date()` function and the option to step by 1 "week" to generate the survey dates for each site.
+You can use a new `seq.date()` function for each site.

 <br>